 Conventional Loans are mortgage loans that are not insured by the government (like FHA, VA, USDA Loans), but they typically meet the lending guidelines that have been set by Fannie Mae or Freddie Mac.
 Typically, conventional loans have better rates, terms and/or lower fees than other types of loans.
-However, conventional loans typically require a borrower to have good-to-excellent credit, reasonable amounts of monthly debt obligations, a down payment of 3-20% and reliable monthly income.
+However, conventional loans typically require a borrower to have good-to-excellent credit, reasonable amounts of monthly debt obligations, and reliable monthly income.

 Fixed Rate Mortgages: Your rate and payment never change.

 Most conventional loan programs allow you to purchase single-family homes, warrantable condos, planned unit developments, and 1-4 family residences.
 A conventional loan can also be used to finance a primary residence, second home and investment property.